tomi990034567/Assignment-3/README.md

-# Datalogical Thinking Project Template
+# Datalogical Thinking Project Group 4
-This GitHub template was designed to help students of the [*Datalogical Thinking*](https://www.hb.se/globalassets/global/international-office/kursplaner-ischool/ht23_datalogical-thinking-c3mdt1.pdf) course get started with their group project work.
+This GitHub Page serves our representation for the assignment.

 ## About the Assignment
 For this assignments, students work together in a group to curate